pluja/awesome-privacy/README.md

 Third-party dialers found on the play store.
 They may contain ads/trackers and may ask for unnecessary permissions.

 <img width="16" src="misc/check.png"> </img>  **Instead use**
-- [Simple Dialer](https://github.com/SimpleMobileTools/Simple-Dialer) - A lightweight app for handling your calls, no matter where are you.
-Comes with a handy call log for easy call initiation.
 - [Koler](https://github.com/Chooloo/koler) - Uniquely stylized phone app with customizable features.

 ## Android File Manager